Surgical Services for Pets

 At our Long Beach animal hospital, we are proud to provide our city and the surrounding communities with state-of-the-art veterinary surgical procedures for cats and dogs.

 We know that the prospect of bringing your pet in for surgery can be stressful.
 Please be assured that we will only recommend a procedure when it is in the best interest of your pet's health.

 Prior to any surgery, we will ensure you fully understand why we are recommending surgery and that you have all the information you need to comfortably move ahead.

 We always keep you fully informed about why we are recommending a surgical procedure.
 We will provide you with all the details you need to prepare your pet and care for them following surgery.
 We practice stringent surgical protocols at our clinic.

-At Spring Animal Hospital, we perform medical and emergency veterinary surgeries to help treat disease and conditions in pets or to repair injuries sustained through trauma.
+At Spring Animal Hospital, we perform veterinary surgeries to help treat disease and conditions in pets or to repair injuries sustained through trauma.

 Our Long Beach vets routinely perform the following elective and non-elective surgeries: